unjulee/sensor_dev/manuals/manual_1.md

 <br/>
 <div class="alert alert-block alert-danger">
-Label all figures/photos with numebrs and a caption and then refer to them by their figure number in the report text.
+Label all tables with a number and then refer to them by their table number in the report text.
 </div>

 <br/>